cap-js/attachments/README.md

 }
 ```

+> [!Note]
+> From version `2.0.0 the usage of attachments has changed like the above.

 ## Test-drive Locally
 With the steps above, we have successfully set up asset handling for our reference application.
 Let's see that in action.